 That journey has been extensive and fruitful.
 It has led to Sim Shalom – an interactive, online and free Jewish synagogue, which – like JSLI – meets the needs of unaffiliated Jews and interfaith couples and espouses the Jewish Universalist philosophy.
 Find out more about Sim Shalom.
 It has also led, of course, to JSLI’s Rabbinical School and Cantorial program.

-Blane believes there is a great need to train and prepare liberal rabbis to meet the needs of millions of unaffiliated Jews and Interfaith couples and their families.
-The modern liberal Jewish paradigm is one in which traditional Jewish observance and regular synagogue attendance or synagogue membership is simply not a reality.
-Yet, a respect for life-cycles and Jewish Holiday observance is still of deep significance.
+Blane believes there is a great need to train and prepare liberal rabbis to meet the needs of millions of unaffiliated Jews and interfaith couples and their families.
+The modern liberal Jewish paradigm is one in which traditional Jewish observance and regular synagogue attendance or synagogue membership are simply not a reality.
+And Covid has forever altered the paradigm of in-person worship.
+Yet, respect for life cycles and Jewish Holiday observance is still of deep significance.
 So for those qualified to attend, the JSLI program is a concentrated, focused, and highly practical year of study.
-More than 160 Rabbis and Cantors have been ordained through the program.
+Almost 200 Rabbis and Cantors have been ordained through the program.

 Music has always played a huge part in Rabbi Blane’s life – both inside and outside of the synagogue.

 He majored in Voice and obtained a B.A. in Music Education from Jersey City University.
 Following college, he performed as a singer/actor off and on Broadway, most notably in the show “Strider” in 1978-1979.
 He was a film extra in “The Chosen” (don’t blink) and wrote an Off-Off-Broadway musical, which he produced in 1981.
 In 1986 he co-founded Blane & DeRosa Productions, an audiobook and children’s audio production company.
 He produced hundreds of audio recordings for major publishers.